Vacaville, California

 Vacaville vs Fairfield vs Davis?

-Vacaville sits between Fairfield (south, larger, with Solano Community College and a similar Solano-County employer base) and Davis (northeast, a UC Davis university town, significantly higher per-square-foot pricing with the Davis Joint USD academic tier).
+Vacaville sits between Fairfield (south, larger, with Solano Community College and similar Solano-County employer base) and Davis (northeast, UC Davis university town, significantly higher per-square-foot pricing with Davis Joint USD academic tier).
 Vacaville's defining draws: in-city NorthBay VacaValley Hospital with full L&D + the regional Solano NICU; biotech employer corridor (Genentech, Roche, Alza); Premium Outlets retail; Lagoon Valley / Pleasants Valley western acreage option.
 Vacaville is more affordable than Davis per square foot, comparable to Fairfield.

 Why does the VUSD vs Travis USD split matter?